vgtmnm/a-mq-metric-collection/README.md

 # a-mq-metric-collection
-Collects metrics from Red Hat JBoss A-MQ via Jolokia
+Collects metrics from Red Hat JBoss A-MQ via Jolokia and sends them to Graphite